 In essence, the immune systems of people with lots of friends simply worked better, fighting off the cold virus often without symptoms.
 Studies suggest that a strong social life affects immune function by helping people keep physiological stress under control.

-Whilst I agree with these findings, as individuals we are ultimately responsible.
+As individuals we are ultimately responsible.
 There are so many other things we have to take into consideration too.
 We must also concentrate on our emotional, physical and spiritual health, because without those we will always struggle with our health.
-I agree it helps to have friends and family around us who can help, but we have to be able to do it for ourselves.
+It helps to have friends and family around us who can help, but we have to be able to do it for ourselves.

-To give ourselves a chance of living longer and having healthier lives, we have to be at peace regardless of who is around us.
+To give ourselves a chance of living longer and having healthier lives, we have to be at peace in ourselves.
 No one else can give us that.